whoenig44/Professional_README_Generator_App/README.md

 ## Installation

-Just download this source code to your local machine and run 'npm run start'
+Git pull from repository and run 'npm run start'

 ## Usage

-Use for all README file needs creating new README's for new applications
+General README generation needs

 ## Contributing

-All questions may be directed to whoenig44 on Github.com
+N.A.

 ## Tests

-If npm i has already been run, feel free to use npm run dev to run the README Generator App
+Feel free to try npm i and then node index.js with debugger turned on

 ## License